 [All translations by Stephen Zelnick]

-Here’s what most poetry readers expect -- rhyme, easy hexameters, and poetic words.
-Organized by contrasting weighty ox and mercurial dove, “Far Away" is a masterpiece of compression and craft.
-The song notes the loss of our “white and rose" life to a sour world of experience and assures us that childhood’s blessings are preserved in memory and heaven’s prospect.
-Memory and hope enhance what seems lost, an old theme, gracefully realized.
-Vallejo’s “Black Heralds" is otherwise:
+Here is what most poetry readers expect: rhyme easy hexameters and poetic diction.
+Organized around the contrast between the weighty ox and the mercurial dove “Far Away” is a masterpiece of compression and craft.
+The poem notes the loss of our “white and rose” life to a sour world of experience and assures us that childhood’s blessings are preserved in memory and in heaven’s prospect.
+Memory and hope enhance what seems lost an old theme gracefully realized.
+Vallejo’s “Black Heralds” is otherwise:

 Son pocos; pero son . . . abren zanjas oscuras